 The reason for the modification is to optimize the procedure by not running the timer continuously following the first missing data.
 The optimization comes handy when there is no more missing data detected post timer expiry which otherwise results in unnecessarily running the timer.

-Notification upon subscription delete under <timeSeries>
+Notification upon subscription delete under <timeSeries> (not included – removed in R03 based on discussion)

 In the “Procedure for Time Series Data Detecting and Reporting”, specification mentions “a final NOTIFY request is sent out with the current number of missing data points and the timer is stopped”.
 The statement should be modified to “a final NOTIFY request is sent out with the current number of missing data points, missing data list and the timer is stopped”.